 While every effort is made to provide a safe campus, at times winter weather provides safety challenges like slippery pavement, sidewalk and stairway surfaces.
 All persons should expect slippery surfaces and adjust their walking patterns accordingly, wear appropriate footwear for outside conditions and report any unsafe areas to the facilities department or campus security.

 Winter weather chemical treatment

 Following snow removal activities, facilities staff applies an ice melt chemical in proportion to melting capability of outside conditions at the time of applications with the objective of providing safe conditions in a reasonable amount of time.
 Factors affecting surface melting include outside temperatures, amount of cloud cover verses clear skies and sun warming of surfaces.
-Again, it is imperative that the Hood community traverse the campus with extreme care following snow/ice evenbts.
+Again, it is imperative that the Hood community traverse the campus with extreme care following snow/ice events.

 Snow/ice clearing priorities

 Major snow events result in prioritized campus clearing pattern of snow removal.
-The first prioirty is to maintain open primary campus roadways in case emergency vehicles need access to the campus in addition to providing an open pathway for resiudent students to access the dining hall.
+The first priority is to maintain open primary campus roadways in case emergency vehicles need access to the campus in addition to providing an open pathway for resident students to access the dining hall.
 Facilities manages a snow removal plan that aims to get the campus "open" at the earliest possible time and then continue clearing operations until all campus roadways, parking lots and sidewalks are cleared and safe.

 The facilities department contracts with a local pest control company for the following services: